What are health-related businesses?

 The Department of Health has more information on the requirements for personal care and body art business.

-See starting a new health-related business for information about how Council can assist you when starting a new health-related business.
+See starting and registering a new health-related business for information about how Council can assist you when starting a new health-related business.

 Motels, hotels and hostels